Controversial former National MP Jami-Lee Ross won't contest Botany electorate this year

 Ross said this morning that, after a decade as the electorate's MP, he had decided to step back from the role to steer Advance NZ's "strategic direction".

-Ross resigned from the National Party in 2018 after accusing then-leader Simon Bridges of corruption.
+Ross resigned from the National Party in 2018 after accusing then-leader Simon Bridges of corruption, and he was one of four men charged over the donation scandal - a case which is ongoing.

 "I could not do justice to our 60 candidates, our 7000 members, and the thousands of volunteers, while also properly running in the three-way contest here on the ground," he said today of his decision to put all his effort into Advance NZ.